Frequently Asked Questions

 How do I contact you?

-Either on Twitter or email.
+You can try me on social media or email.
 I can be very bad at responding though.
 It's nothing personal, it's a combination of being busy, enjoying the hermit life and sometimes being withdrawn.

 Can I screen your short films or behind the scenes videos in a film festival, a class, or some other event?

 Sure.
 Easiest way is to download them from Vimeo.
 Downloads are enabled on everything I upload there.

 Will you do a product review or sponsored content on your YouTube channel?

 The YouTube channel is something I do for fun and if it turned into a job or a responsibility it wouldn't be fun anymore.
 If you have a product that I would use myself and I can stand behind then I might accept it but I can't guarantee when or even if I'd feature it on my channel.
 Sometimes months go by with no new videos and when I do make videos it's whatever I feel like doing at the moment.
 If you want a proper review or sponsored content then there are much better YouTubers to reach out to.

 Most of my shorts I've shot on various Blackmagic cameras.
 You get a lot in terms of picture quality from them.
 I've also used Panasonic GH cameras.
 Those I've used more for behind the scenes and various other things.
 You could certainly shoot shorts with them though.
 They're a joy to shoot with.
 The lens I use the most is the Sigma 18-35 f1.8.
 As for feature films they're usually shot with Alexa cameras with Arri Primes or Leica lenses.

 I'm a big fan of open source software like Blender for 3D and Krita for 2D and use them a lot.
 Other software I use to varying degrees: Moho Pro for animation, Clip Studio for drawing (on Windows and iPad), Resolve for color grading and editing, After Effects and Fusion for VFX, Reason for music, Mocha for planar tracking, Fade In for writing.